 2. The architecture of the product must be flexible and proven to be effective

-One of the key aspects that have an impact on IoT software development is the chosen architectural pattern.
+One of the key aspects that have an impact on IoT engineering services is the chosen architectural pattern.
 Ideally, the architecture of IoT software should make seamless connectivity possible.
 Other aspects that the architecture should cover include intelligent interactions with the users, open interfaces, device and user management, loose coupling, security, ingestion of data, open interfaces, analytics, scalability, and more.
 Hence, it is evident that the architecture plays a key role in meeting key business objectives.
 This is why IoT has been gaining importance in the field of software development.
 In most cases, software teams adopt a reference architecture to start the development.
 Eventually, they customize it to make it suitable for the specific use or domain.

 3. The product should support network protocols and make use of the network topology

-The layout of devices (data sources) and how they connect to the edge devices typically determines the network topology and protocols relevant for the IoT application.
+The layout of devices (data sources) and how they connect to the edge devices typically determines the network topology and protocols relevant for the IoT development application.
 In many cases, the devices connect to the Edge Gateways.
 In few instances, the device can connect directly to the cloud.
 There are many other factors that could impact the choice of protocols and topology includes restrictions from the operating environment, source and consumption of power, and geographical requirements such as proximity and length of connectivity.

 4. Testing and deploying the product should not be a hassle